-Fig. 8: Buffer properties.
-The figure contrast a 1-slot nontransparent buffer, which breaks the combinational path and can store a single token, with a 5-slot transparent buffer, which can send data combinationally from input to output or store up to five tokens if the successor is not ready to take them.
+Fig. 8.
+Buffer properties.
+The figure contrasts a 1-slot nontransparent buffer, which breaks the combinational path and can store a single token, with a 5-slot transparent buffer, which can send data combinationally from input to output or store up to five tokens if the successor is not ready to take them.

-(i.e., valid data) or bubbles (i.e., invalid data).
-A buffer can hold a token or a bubble-each time a token moves forward, a bubble moves in the opposite direction, similar to electrons and holes in semiconductors [26].
-Every cycle of our circuit will always contain at most one token (see Section III-C), whereas bubbles can be freely allocated by adding buffers.
-The buffers are characterized with two properties: (1) transparency, which indicates whether a buffer adds sequential delay onto a path; a nontransparent buffer is used to break the combinational delay and implies a 1-cycle latency (therefore potentially damaging throughput), whereas a transparent buffer is implemented as a pass-through element and does not increase cycle count (but may deteriorate the combinational delay due to the bypass multiplexer at its output), and (2) capacity (i.e., number of slots), which is used to regulate throughput.
-These properties are illustrated in Figure 8: a single-slot nontransparent buffer is equivalent to a register in a standard synchronous circuit; a common FIFO of size N with a combinational path between input and output is here an N-slot transparent buffer.
+- 1) Transparency indicates whether a buffer adds sequential delay onto a path; a nontransparent buffer is used to break the combinational delay and implies a 1-cycle latency (therefore, potentially damaging throughput), whereas a transparent buffer is implemented as a passthrough element and does not increase cycle count (but may deteriorate the combinational delay due to the bypass multiplexer at its output) - 2) Capacity (i.e., number of slots) is used to regulate throughput; these properties are illustrated in Fig. 8: a single-slot nontransparent buffer is equivalent to a register in a standard synchronous circuit; a common FIFO of size N with a combinational path between input and output is here, an N-slot transparent buffer.